XARELTO® for NONVALVULAR AFIB

 What is XARELTO®?

 XARELTO® belongs to a group of medicines called direct oral anticoagulants, or DOACs for short.
-Like other DOACs, XARELTO® has few drug interactions, no known dietary restrictions, and you don’t need to have frequent blood tests to see if XARELTO® is working.
+Like other DOACs, XARELTO® has no known dietary restrictions, no requirements for frequent blood tests, and few drug interactions.

 How does XARELTO® work?